bLeYeNk/X1Coin/README.md

-# Bitcoin Classic
+# ⚠️ Disclaimer

-⚠️ **Disclaimer: Bitcoin Classic is just for fun.
-Bitcoin Classic is Purely Speculative and for Entertainment Purposes Only**
+**Bitcoins is just for fun.
+Bitcoins is Purely Speculative and for Entertainment Purposes Only.
+Please do not take this project seriously.**

-### Key Points:
+## Key Points

 - **No Financial Advice:** Users are strongly discouraged from making any financial decisions based on this project's outcomes.
 - **Educational Experiment:** This project explores hypothetical scenarios and alternative parameters, aiming to spark educational discussions.

-### Important:
+## Important

-**Not for Real-world Use:** Bitcoin Classic is not designed for any practical use or financial transactions.
+- **Not for Real-world Use:** Bitcoins is not designed for any practical use or financial transactions.

-### Blockchain Specifications
+## Blockchain Specifications

 - **Source Branch:** 25.0
 - **Algorithm:** SHA-256 Proof of Work